horde-research/horde-common/scripts/README.md

   - `df-<model_name>.csv`: Contains detailed prediction results.
   - `final-<model_name>.json`: Containts submittable json file for the leaderboard

-## Known Weakness

-The alignment between template formatting (`template_*`) and the logits computation (`get_ans`) is critical and needs refinement.
-Current implementation works better than the original `kaz-llm-eval-lb` results, but further optimization is possible.

 ## Placeholders for Future Scripts